 If you work part-time for more than one qualifying employer, you may meet the employment requirements of PSLF as long as you work a combined average of 30 hours per week.
 Submit an Employer Certification Form (ECF) to track your progress towards loan forgiveness.
 While this form is not mandatory, we recommend submitting the completed form at least once a year, and every time you change employers, in order to stay on top of your qualifying payments.

 You become eligible for PSLF after making 120 qualified payments.
 These payments do not need to be all in a row, meaning you can pick back up making qualified payments if you temporarily leave public service, or after periods of deferment, forbearance, or unemployment.
 To determine how many qualified payments you have made, submit a completed ECF to the PSLF servicer.
 The servicer will review the form against your account history and determine how many of your payments count towards the 120-payment requirement.

 TIP: We recommend that you submit an ECF to your servicer at least once a year, as well as whenever you change jobs.
 By doing so, you can make sure that your payments are on track.
 If you are having problems with your student loan, you can submit a complaint online or call (855) 411-2372.
-If you’re a public service employer, take the public service pledge to help your employees reduce their student debt.
-We’ll give you a simple toolkit—everything you need to help your employees tackle their student debt, including one-pagers for you and for your staff.

 We also have guides for different types of public service employees.

 If you have questions about repaying student loans, check out our repayment tool, Repay Student Debt, to find out more about how you can tackle your student loan debt.